cfrench575/cfrench575.github.io/content/posts/image-classifier-fastai-pytorch.md

 # A Note About Tensors
 A **tensor** is a type of multimathematical representation of an object that obeys certain rules during transformation that make them useful for storing and predicting multilinear relationships.

 Tensor dimensionality can be described using **rank**.
-Tensors of rank 0 is simply a number, a rank 2 tensor is a vector, a rank 3 tensor is a 2 dimensional matrix and a rank 4 tensor is now a 3 dimensional object; tensors can be different multidimensional geometric shapes and this allows them to store information about multilinear relationships.
+A tensor of rank 0 is simply a number, a rank 2 tensor is a vector, a rank 3 tensor is a 2 dimensional matrix and a rank 4 tensor is now a 3 dimensional object; tensors can be different multidimensional geometric shapes and this allows them to store information about complex multilinear relationships.

 A tensor is the *data structure* used for convolutional neural networks (the input of a CNN is an image represented as a tensor, as is the output).
 Tensors in a CNN flow through the network, transforming from input tensors representing raw data to output tensors providing predictions.
 The input tensor is transformed through **convolutional layers** with the application of filters and feature extraction (called feature or activation maps), and **activation layers** (e.g., ReLU), such that the spatial and feature information of the input is retained.